Nek-12/AndroidUtils/README.md

 For documentation on `room`, check out [this one](docs/room.md)

 ### ApiResult
-ApiResult is included in the `coroutines-ktx` artifact.
+ApiResult is included in the `core-ktx` artifact.
 Read [this doc](docs/networking.md) for reference.

 ## Other components